Real Rooms: Montessori In The Home

 Are there any other GLTC products that you'd recommend?

-GLTC has a wonderful range of children's furniture.
+GLTC has a wonderful range of children's Montessori furniture made in the UK.
 In particular, I like the shelving units which make it easy for children to reach and put away their toys.
 We have the Potter bookcase in our snack area, my toddler uses it every day to reach his little plates and utensils.

 You're from Australia.
 Can we see your heritage in the way that you decorate your home?